-Our first W. Michael Blumenthal Fellow, who took the position in November 2016, is Walid Abdelgawad with his post-doc project Those Who Know One Religion Know None: Reflections on Islam and Judaism in the Writings of German-Speaking Jewish Orientalists (1833–1955), which is shedding light on new aspects of the history of Jewish–Muslim relations in the modern age.
+Our first W. Michael Blumenthal Fellow, who held the position from November 2016 to October 2018, was Walid Abd El Gawad with his post-doc project "To Know One Religion Is to Know None:" Reflections on Islam and Judaism in the Writings of German-Speaking Jewish Orientalists (1833–1955), which is shedding light on new aspects of the history of Jewish–Muslim relations in the modern age.

-Beginning in January 2017, our second W. Michael Blumenthal Fellow is the education scholar Dr. Rosa Fava.
-Her post-doc project, titled Didactics of the Conflict in the Middle East, investigates teaching and learning concepts and materials about the Middle Eastern conflict in education outside the school system.
-Her emphasis is on continuing training courses for teachers and other multipliers.
+From January 2017 to May 2018, our second W. Michael Blumenthal Fellow was the education scholar Dr. Rosa Fava.
+Her post-doc project, titled Didactics of the Middle East Conflict, investigated teaching and learning concepts and materials about the Middle Eastern conflict in education outside the school system.
+Her emphasis was on continuing training courses for teachers and other multipliers.

 Documentarian Yael Reuveny started her project Families in the GDR.
 A Documentary Research Journey, as a W. Michael Blumenthal Fellow at the Museum in October 2022.
 Her work deals with the lives of people who carried a double weight: the heaviness of German-Jewish history and the big dream of a new socialist state.